rwrozelle/platform-espressif32/README.md

-# Modified version of Release 53.03.10 so that OpenThread can compile
+# Copy of 53.03.13 with small modification to espidf.py so that OpenThread can compile

 # pioarduino (p)eople (i)nitiated (o)ptimized (arduino)